jasoncable/i-can-program-too/manuscript/Chapter07.md

         return $"{first} {middle} {last}";
     }

-We see above that named parameters may be used with positional parameters.
+You can even now use a positional parameter in between named parameters _if_ the are in the correct order.
+Using our previous example, the following is correct, but only in this order.

+    string myName = GetName( first: "Jason", "L.", last: "Cable");

 The following shows using named parameters with optional parameters.

     string myOtherName = GetNameAgain(last: "Public");